 With its breathtaking, snow-covered landscapes and kilometres of ski trails for all skill levels, Sleeping Giant Provincial Park stands out in northwestern Ontario as a snowy paradise.

-Here are five awesome reasons to visit this winter wonderland, only an hour east of Thunder Bay:
+Here are four awesome reasons to visit this winter wonderland, only an hour east of Thunder Bay:

 1. Iconic cross-country skiing

 Are you an experienced skier in search of a challenge?
 Are you a beginner looking for a leisurely trek through the forest?
 Either way, Sleeping Giant has a ski trail for you.